Admer456/slice-of-life/docs/tbcode/tbcode.md

 ## Chapters

 :::note
 This is an early work in progress!
-Most of the stuff hasn't been written, and as such, is regular text.
 Written chapters have links attached to them.
 Further work will also be done to enhance navigation.
 More sub-chapters will be added over time as the guide is more fleshed out.
 :::

 This guide comes in a few chapters, each covering a different aspect of the codebase, and occasionally non-code stuff as well.

-1. [Introduction](tbcode/chapter1/chapter1.md) - Some philosophy, prerequisites, building etc.
+1. [Introduction](tbcode/chapter1/chapter1.md) (90%) - Some philosophy, prerequisites, building etc.
-2. [Overview](tbcode/chapter2/chapter2.md) - Architectural overview and software design patterns
+2. [Overview](tbcode/chapter2/chapter2.md) (60%) - Architectural overview and software design patterns
 3. Assets and IO - How TB handles entity definitions (FGD etc.) and file formats
 4. Model - All entities, brushes and how they work
-5. [View](tbcode/chapter5/chapter5.md) (WiP) - Core layout, event loop, editing tools, panels, commands etc.
+5. [View](tbcode/chapter5/chapter5.md) (20%) - Core layout, event loop, editing tools, panels, commands etc.
 6. Renderer - How TB renders the map
 7. Bite-sized examples - Simple file browser, user-friendly keyvalue names, custom grid size, custom brush editing tool etc.